Ventiti/oop/README.md

         pygame.display.flip()
 ```
+<h3>Reading from file & writing to file</h3>

+<p>When the program is closed, it automatically saves the game state in the "level.pkl" file.
+Upon restarting, the program reloads the game state from this file, allowing the player to resume from where they left off.
+This functionality ensures that progress is preserved even if the program is closed unexpectedly.</p>

-<h3>Results and Summary</h3>
+<h2>Results and Summary</h2>

 <p>- Implementing a Mario-like game in Python posed several challenges, such as collision detection with enemies.<br>
 - Implementing game features such as enemy behavior was an enjoyable experience.<br>
 - Despite these challenges, overcoming them resulted in a rewarding learning experience, increasing my skills in game development, problem-solving, and Python programming.</p>
 <h4>How it would be possible to extend your application ?</h4>
 <p>- Implementing a multi-level feature could be a great idea.<br>
-- Implementing more enemies and bosses.
+- Implementing more enemies and bosses.<br>
 - Implementing a menu to select level to load.</p>